Detecting dependence structure: visualization and inference: New test of global independence

 We carried out a simulation study to evaluate the performance of $T_n$ and to compare it with several state-of-the-art tests.
-Other methods we tested include the HHG test (\cite{Heller13}), sign covariance $\tau_n^*$ (\cite{Bergsma}), Max BET with $d_{max}=4$ (\cite{Zhang}), and its improvement - the Ensemble BET test with $d_{max}=4$ (\cite{Lee}).
+Other methods we tested include rank version of distance covariance dCov (\cite{Szekely}), copula-based kernel test $\hat{D}_C(X,Y)$, DC in short, (\cite{Reddi13}), the HHG test (\cite{Heller13}), sign covariance $\tau_n^*$ (\cite{Bergsma}), Max BET with $d_{max}=4$ (\cite{Zhang}), and its improvement - the Ensemble BET test with $d_{max}=4$ (\cite{Lee}).
 We have also considered the minimum $p$-value of HHG and $T_n$, denoted by HHG$/T_n$.
-Here we only discuss and summarise this experiment, while more details are postponed to Appendix A.4.
+Here we only discuss and summarise this experiment, while more details are postponed to Appendix A.1.

+We treat the test statistic HHG as a benchmark as it is one of the best solutions when not very sophisticated deviations from independence are expected.
+For detailed evidence, see \cite{Heller13,Heller16}, \cite{Reshef18}, and \cite{Cmiel}.

 To avoid misunderstanding, note that in \cite{Zhang} two different statistics are introduced under the same label Max BET.
-First serves to select a template, cf. our Section \ref{s4.1}, while the second one is better adjusted to verify global independence hypothesis.
+First serves to select a template, cf. our Section \ref{s4.2z}, while the second one is better adjusted to verify global independence hypothesis.
 The last is described in Section 4.5 in \cite{Zhang}.
-In our power study here and in Appendix A.4 we use the second mentioned Zhang statistic.
+In our power study here and in Appendix A.1 we use the second mentioned Zhang statistic.

 We start with some general comments on the simulation scenario.
 Many models used in recent simulations have the structure $(X,f(X)+\epsilon),$ where $X$ has a uniform distribution on [0,1], $\epsilon \sim {\text N}(0,\sigma^2)$, while $f$ is known.
 This way of modelling alternatives looks attractive, at least at first glance.
 However, without doubt many important models considered, e.g. in medical research, economics, and quantitative finance, are not included. \cite{Reshef18}, p.
 152, recommend paying attention to local dependence, \cite{Thas} advocate reflecting realistic situations, \cite{Vexler17} emphasise the importance of random effects, among others.
 In turn, in insurance and mathematical finance, distributions with heavy tails play an important role.
 For a general discussion on the last mentioned point, see \cite{Cont}.
 For an illustration, in case of analysis of some risk measures, see \cite{Mainik}.
 We also refer to \cite{Genest19} for their simulation scenario.